A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Construction of surrogate models for accelerating time integration

 \subsection{Applying simplifying approximations to the full model}

-By linearizing, filtering, averaging, simply ignoring, or otherwise approximating certain terms in $f$, a computationally inexpensive $\fsur$ can be produced.
-As an example, consider a direct N-body simulation with a Barnes-Hut or fast multipole method used as the surrogate model.
-In \cite[Section 6]{chacon2017multiscale} a surrogate model of z-level ocean model is produced by a vertical averaging of barotropic velocities.
-In many cases, this leads to an edge case where $\nsur = \nvar$ and $V = W = \eye{\nvar}$, leading to a surrogate model with simplified dynamics, but the same state representation.
+By linearizing, filtering, averaging, simply ignoring, or otherwise approximating certain terms in $\fun$, a computationally inexpensive $\fsur$ can be produced.
+In \cite[Section 6]{chacon2017multiscale}, for example, a surrogate model of z-level ocean model is produced by a vertical averaging of barotropic velocities.
+Consider also a direct N-body simulation with a Barnes-Hut or fast multipole method used as the surrogate model.
+For this example, the surrogate models happen to have the same state representation as the full model, and therefore, $\nsur = \nvar$ and $\Vmat = \Wmat = \eye{\nvar}$.

-A common approach to reducing computational costs in flow problems is Large Eddy Simulation (LES).
-In LES, the surrogate model responsible for evolving the mean-field solution is constructed based on low-pass filtering of space or space-time modes\cite{berselli2006mathematics}.
-To model the turbulence happening on the subgrid-scale, a closure model, often in the form of a dissipative term, is added to the flow equations \cite{sagaut2006large}.
-For problems with high Reynolds numbers, time-dependent closures \cite{Gamnitzer2010Feb} have been proposed that need to be integrated along the equations of the model.
-In such cases, the filtered equations can be regarded as the reduced system $\fsur$ while the closed model is used as $f$ for correcting the solution.
-In this case the $V$ and $W^*$ will be the same as above.